patarapolw/j-typing/docs/filter.md

-Custom filtering can be done by using a UserScript or editing [/src/export.ts](/src/export.ts).
+Custom filtering can be done by using a UserScript or fork-and-editing [/src/export.ts](/src/export.ts).